reactive-python/reactpy/docs/source/reference-material/specifications.rst

 Updates to VDOM modules are sent using the `JSON Patch`_ specification.

-... this section is still under construction :)
+... this section is still Under construction 🚧

 ..
 Links